List of The Open Championship venues

 The Open Championship is an annual golf competition established in 1860, and is organised by The R&A. It is played on the weekend of the third Friday in July, and is the last of the four major championships to be played each year.
-The championship is currently held on a different course each year.
-Of the 14 that have been used, 10 are currently used in the rota.
-All the courses on the rota are links courses.
+The championship is held on a different course each year.
+Fourteen courses have hosted the event, all links courses in Scotland, England and Northern Ireland.
+Ten are currently used in the rota.

-Prestwick Golf Club hosted the first championship in 1860 and remained the sole venue until 1873, when the Old Course at St Andrews hosted the event.
+Prestwick Golf Club hosted the first championship in 1860 and remained the only venue until 1873, when the Old Course at St Andrews hosted the event.
 Prestwick hosted a further 12 championships, the last in 1925.
 Musselburgh Links became the third course to host the championship in 1874.
-The three courses rotated the hosting of the championship until 1892 when Muirfield hosted the event.
+The three courses rotated the hosting until 1892 when Muirfield hosted the event.
 The Honourable Company of Edinburgh golfers built their own course at Muirfield and Musselburgh was removed from the rota as a result.
 Royal St George's Golf Club became the first course outside Scotland to host the championship in 1894.

-Royal Liverpool Golf Club hosted the event for the first time in 1897.
+Royal Liverpool Golf Club hosted the competition for the first time in 1897.
 Royal Cinque Ports Golf Club became the next course to host the event in 1909.
-The course hosted a further championship in 1920, but further attempts to host the Championship in 1938 and 1949 were thwarted by bad weather and the course was dropped from the rota.
+The course hosted a further championship in 1920, but further attempts to host the championship in 1938 and 1949 were thwarted by bad weather and the course was dropped from the rota.
 Royal Troon, Royal Lytham & St Annes and Carnoustie held the Open Championship for the first time in 1923, 1926 and 1931 respectively.
 The following year Prince's Golf Club hosted the event for the only time.
 The course was requisitioned by the military during the Second World War and was extensively damaged.
 Royal Birkdale was chosen as the host course in 1940, however, due to the Second World War the event did not go ahead.
 It was not until 1954 that Royal Birkdale hosted the Open.